FAQ’s for students about SEND provision at Horbury Academy

 Are there staff in Horbury Academy who are trained to work with students who need help?

-Mrs Martin oversees our Special Educational Needs provision, however there is a team of staff who also help children with a wide variety of additional needs.
+Mrs Hazell oversees our Special Educational Needs provision, however there is a team of staff who also help children with a wide variety of additional needs.
 We have a Safeguarding Team, Medical Room and a range of outside agencies who visit our academy regularly to help support individual and groups of students.

 Who can help from outside the Academy?